Cooperation between Amescon and Apertus

 Thanks a lot Daniel and Sebastian for the exciting insights.

-Well, there is still a lot to do on the machine, but it was possible to show what is possible in a place where creative minds see problems with curiosity and solve them with implementation urge and competence.
+Well, there is still a lot to be done on the machine, but it’s great seeing what is possible in a place where creative minds approach problems with curiosity and solve them with competence.

 This A-Team gets the triple AAA rating for collaboration and creativity.

-Met by chance – brought together by a common problem – connected by shared space.
+Met by chance – brought together by a common problem – connected by a shared space.